ergoplatform/ergodocs/docs/dev/wallet/safew.md

 /// details | Disclaimer
     {type: warning, open: true}
-The SAFEW wallet is a web-based wallet that includes support for both a dApp connector and an ErgoPay connector.
-It is ideal for developers because it provides access to the ErgoMixer, a transaction builder in Expert mode, and additional advanced features.
 The wallet is not actively maintaned, but still usable for those who desire the extra features offered.
 ///

+[SafeW](https://github.com/ThierryM1212/SAFEW) is a Simple And Fast Ergo Wallet that integrates a dApp connector compatible with EIP-12.
+It is compatible with Chrome-based browsers (Opera, Brave, Edge, Kiwi, etc.) and Firefox.
+SAFEW was recognized in [ErgoHack](ergohack.md) 3.

+It is ideal for developers because it provides access to the ErgoMixer, a transaction builder in Expert mode, and additional advanced features.

+## Storing Ergo with SAFEW
+Learn more about storing Ergo with SAFEW in this [blog post](https://ergoplatform.org/en/blog/2022-03-25-storing-ergo-safew/).
 /// details | Comprehensive Video Guide
     {type: info, open: true}
 For a visual and detailed guide on how to use SAFEW, watch the comprehensive video tutorial available [here](https://www.youtube.com/watch?v=DFf-dDlCpzM).
 ///

-[SafeW](https://github.com/ThierryM1212/SAFEW) is a Simple And Fast Ergo Wallet that integrates a dApp connector compatible with EIP-12.
-It is compatible with Chrome-based browsers (Opera, Brave, Edge, Kiwi, etc.) and Firefox.
-SAFEW was recognized in ErgoHack 3 ([ErgoHack III Results](https://ergoplatform.org/en/blog/2022-03-01-ergohack-iii-results/)).

-## Storing Ergo with SAFEW
-Learn more about storing Ergo with SAFEW in this [blog post](https://ergoplatform.org/en/blog/2022-03-25-storing-ergo-safew/).

 ## Releases
-- Chrome, Edge, Brave, etc.: [Chrome Web Store](https://chrome.google.com/webstore/detail/simple-and-fast-ergo-wall/fmpbldieijjehhalgjblbpgjmijencll/)
+- Chrome, Edge, Brave, etc: [Chrome Web Store](https://chrome.google.com/webstore/detail/simple-and-fast-ergo-wall/fmpbldieijjehhalgjblbpgjmijencll/)
 - Firefox: [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/safew/)

 ## Features